seflless/create-vscode-editor/README.md

  1. To share your extension:
   1. Create an extension installer, you can share directly to people
     1. `yarn package`
+    1. The installer will be created in the `out` folder
   1. Coming soon: automated publishing to the Marketplace.
 For now you can use the workflow where you upload the .vsix installer file

 ### Todos